Araz1103/PodcastRecommender_LLM_Streamlit/README.md

 ### Future Scope

-#### 1. Use Whisper X for Transcribing a Podcast, and add the Quick Listen feature to show Highlights & Guests on the App
+#### 1. Use Whisper X for Transcribing a Podcast, and add the Quick Listen feature to show Highlights & Guests

 #### 2. Use Embeddings from USE, MiniLM or any other Model, to fine tune the Recommendations for the User